rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

             ORDER BY tournament.date_modified DESC
             LIMIT ?
 OFFSET ?

-- User can click a tournament name to take them into a specific tournament page <br/>
+- User can click a tournament name to take them into a specific tournament page (link doesn't have SQL statement).
-  `SELECT * FROM tournament WHERE id='tournament.id'`

 ### When user is logged and in all tournaments page